ebonnecab/mozilla-ds-project/README.md

 This method gave us some useful information but didn't fully explain the relationship between all the columns and the sales price.

 ### Feature Engineering
 I split the data into training and testing sets to use a few modules from sklearn to measure feature importance.
-Because of the mixed datatypes, I split them into categories, did certain datapreprocessing work for different columns and used different techniques to see which feature was holding the most weight.
+Because of the mixed datatypes, I split them into categories and used different techniques to see which feature was holding the most weight.
 The results are visible in the heatmaps below.

 #### Top Multi-variate Features < 25 categories - Mutual Information Regression Module
 ![Graph](https://github.com/ebonnecab/mozilla-ds-project/blob/master/graph3.png "MI Regression")